matfish2/craft-entry-meta/README.md

 ## License

-You can try Entry Meta in a development environment for as long as you like.
+You can try Element Meta in a development environment for as long as you like.
 Once your site goes live, you are required to purchase a license for the plugin.
 License is purchasable through the [Craft Plugin Store](https://plugins.craftcms.com/entry-meta).